-Thankfully it was high above us smaller children and the round passed through my aunts beach shack of a house.
+Thankfully it was aimed high above us smaller children and the round passed through my aunts beach shack of a house near the ceiling.
 The house was built of asbestos shingles and very thin drywall.

 My father came out and had a talk with my brother, I’m sure, though I remember little of that.

 We often went out to the desert to shoot at bottles and cans and were all shown how to handle a weapon safely.
 Ignorance is a deadly thing.

 If you don’t like guns, fine.
-Don’t try and put your fears about them on others.
+But don’t try and put your fears about them on others.
 Do a little research and learn what hunters do for the wildlife in America.